+"Creation is mysterious," says Toni Putnam.
 "I thoroughly enjoy the interaction between what I think is going to happen and what actually happens."

 Trees is a hands-on sculpture.
 The viewer is invited to reach out and feel the unique textures and surface of each work.

 About Toni Putnam

 Toni Putnam was born in Boston and studied at the University of Rochester, l'Ecole des Beaux Arts in Foutainbleu, France, and the Atlanta School of Art.
 In 1971, she co-founded the Tallix Art Foundry in Beacon, New York, where she was a principal for fourteen years.
 During this time she explored and refined the innovative welding techniques for sheet copper that have now become her trademark.

 She has sustained a long-time interest in the copper medium and become an expert patinator.
 She has exhibited extensively in the eastern United States and presented her work internationally in Tuscany, Italy; and New Delhi, India.
 In 1996, Toni Putnam was elected as a fellow of the National Sculpture Society of America.